LearnersGuild/learning-os/blueprint/design-principles.md

 - "I can succeed without you.
 Your success and mine are related and connected."
 - "I could learn without you.
 I learn better with you."
 - Value/valorize human connection
+- Design for flux, dynamism and tension between individual self interest and collective gain

 There is a tension between personal freedom and social restraint, but to be in balance we must maintain this tension, knowing that some circumstances call for an emphasis on individuality while in different situations we need to place the good (or the wisdom) of the collective whole above personal desires.